nagarajan/motleytechpy3/content/reactToDoList/content.md

 <link rel='stylesheet' type='text/css' href="/css/reactToDoList/app.css" />

 The source code for the todo list is [here](https://gitlab.com/motleytech/mtOnPelican/-/raw/master/motleytechnet/content/js/reactToDoList/index.js) (or view source in dev tools - its unminified).
-Also, this is without using webpack, so all the components are in a single file.
+Also, all the components are in a single file (there are only a few), but I am not using webpack, so had little option.
 Its terrible...
 I know (the horror :-)).
-I am also loading React and Babel from CDNs - probably the laziest way to get up and runnning with React ;-)).
+Before the latest changes, I was loading React and Babel from CDNs, but that was turning out to be big/slow (specially Babel) - so turned to using imporing React - now using an online babel babel compiler to get the transpiled code.